Sara J. Bayer, D.A.O.M., M.A., L. Ac., L.M.P., Certified Advanced Rolfer™

 Linda Munson, Ph.D.
 (ABD), M.T.C.M., L.Ac.

+Linda Munson is a licensed acupuncturist (2002) and massage practitioner (1997).
+Board-certified in acupuncture by the NCCAOM, she has taught at Middle Way Acupuncture institute since 2008.
+Prior to studying Chinese Medicine and massage, Linda worked in Arctic Alaska for 16 years as a Native teacher trainer with the University of Alaska, Fairbanks, and as an elementary school teacher with the North Slope Borough School District.
 Before that she spent 5 years in highland Guatemala with the Proyecto Linguistico Francisco Marroquin writing a grammar and teaching literacy in Mam, a Mayan language.
 She also has extensive experience working with Southwest Native tribes developing bilingual curricula through the University of California, San Diego.
 Linda holds a B.A. in French Language and Literature from the University of California, Los Angeles (1970), and an M.A. and ABD in Linguistics from the University of California, San Diego (1983).
-Linda maintains a small private practice and sees patients part-time in a physician’s office.
+Linda maintains a small private practice and also practices part-time in a physician’s office.

-Matthew Van Dyke, M.Ac., L.Ac.
+Matt Van Dyke, M.T.C.M., Dipl.OM., L.Ac.

 Carolyn Watson, M.S., L.Ac.,